No booking fees on the app

 How much does it cost for a train from Guildford to London Waterloo?

-The average fare from Guildford to London Waterloo is approximately £13.80, but the final price fluctuates.
-The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
-To see the current price for your journey, please search with your specific dates.
+Ticket prices from Guildford to London Waterloo average around £13.80, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 How do I find the best train route from Guildford to London Waterloo?